vippsas/vipps-ecom-api/vipps-ecom-api.md

 #### Get shipping details

+[`POST:[shippingDetailsPrefix]/v2/payments/{orderId}/shippingDetails`](https://vippsas.github.io/vipps-ecom-api/#/Endpoints_required_by_Vipps_from_the_merchant/fetchShippingCostUsingPOST)

-This API call allows Vipps to get the shipping cost and method based on the provided address and product details.
+This API call is for express payments, and allows Vipps to get the shipping cost and method based on the provided address and product details.
 This is only relevant for express checkout payments where Vipps needs to present shipping cost and method to the Vipps user.
-This service is to be implemented by merchants.
+This service must be implemented by the merchant.

-If `authToken` was used in the initiate payment request these requests will have a `Authorization` header.
-These headers will have the same value as the one provided in `authToken`.

-API details: [`POST:[shippingDetailsPrefix]/v2/payments/{orderId}/shippingDetails`](https://vippsas.github.io/vipps-ecom-api/#/Endpoints_required_by_Vipps_from_the_merchant/fetchShippingCostUsingPOST)

-**Note:** We do not send requests to all ports so to be safe use common port numbers such as: 80, 443, 8080.

 #### Example Request Shipping Details Callback
 ```json